SanojPunchihewa/docs-mi/en/docs/get-started/build-first-integration/first-integration-connect-saas.md

 2. You must have completed the **Route and Transform messages** tutorial under **Build your first integration** before proceeding.
 Start the [Route and Transform messages]({{base_path}}/get-started/build-first-integration/first-integration-route-and-transform/) tutorial if you haven’t completed it yet.

-Follow the instructions below to modify the API service so it sends an email to the client with the loan status.
+Follow the instructions below to modify the API so it sends an email to the client with the loan status.

 ## What you'll learn